 We feel privileged to live on such a beautiful property and encourage you to explore our extensive garden with its majestic Oak and Yellowwood trees.
 Relax on the lawns and enjoy the mass-plantings of agapanthus, irises, arum lilies, red-hot pokers and cannas.
 Feel free to wander through the organic vegetable gardens (a work in progress).
 Venture into the Berry House and when the blackberries are in season, we’ll provide you with a basket for your pickings.
 Stop by at the free range chickens which provide our nutritious breakfast eggs.
 Birdwatchers will enjoy spotting, amongst others, the paradise flycatcher, the giant kingfisher, three owl species and the resident fish eagle pair.

-Breakfasts and light country-style suppers are available by prior arrangement.
+Breakfasts are available by prior arrangement.
 Please indicate when you make a booking.

 Breakfast is served in the Guest House dining room.